New Hampshire Residential Lease Agreement

 Security Deposit Holdings Disclosure

-New Hampshire landlords who hold a tenant’s security deposit (except as a check) must disclose the holding information to the tenant in the lease.
+New Hampshire landlords must disclose security deposit holding information in the lease.
 This receipt of disclosure must include the location of the funds and the account number.
+The rule applies in all cases except when the landlord holds a check from the tenant as a security deposit.

 This is an example of a security deposit holdings disclosure: